 AND ACHIEVE EXTRAORDINARY RESULTS

-The vision of Teach the Geek is to help STEM professionals, both current and aspiring, become the best versions of themselves.
+The vision of Teach the Geek is to help technical professionals, both current and aspiring, become the best versions of themselves.

 So, here’s the thing.

 But are they great at presenting their expertise?

 Let me know if this applies to you: